Scherzer and Kershaw square off in rare duel of 3,000-strikeout club members

-LOS ANGELES (AP) — Max Scherzer and Clayton Kershaw went toe-to-toe for six innings in a vintage duel Friday night between the two most recent members of the 3,000-strikeout club.
+LOS ANGELES (AP) — Max Scherzer and Clayton Kershaw went toe-to-toe for six innings in a vintage duel Friday night between the two most recent additions to the 3,000-strikeout club.

 The 41-year-old Scherzer, pitching for Toronto, made his 465th career start.
 Kershaw, 37, started his 443rd game — all for the Los Angeles Dodgers over 18 seasons.